-Children in the gumnuts are beginning to learn about themselves and are becoming aware of the world and people around them.
+Children in the starfish room are beginning to learn about themselves and are becoming aware of the world and people around them.
 One of the most important aspects is to create partnerships with the families to gain their trust and so maximise the wellbeing of the children.
 Babies learn through their senses and will spend much of the day exploring – feeling different textures, hearing sounds, smelling and tasting new things for the very first time.
 The room is divided into indoor and outdoor experiences, cognitive, sensory, construction and relaxation areas.

 The children in the joeys room are curious and busy and they learn by experimenting.
 Toddlers are beginning to learn important life lessons such as friendship, learning to share and take turns.
 We aim to build individual skills as well as extend vocabulary, self-help and social skills, and build concentration to encourage the starting and finishing of activities.